tranvansang/express-transformer/README.md

 For example, calling on `{foo: 0}`, with `pathSplits = '['foo', 'bar', 'baar']'`, `value = 1`, will make the context object be `{foo: {bar: {baar: 1}}` (`0` is removed).
 - `recursiveHas(context, pathSplits)`: check if there is a value at `pathSplits`.

-Example: to create a `pathSplits`, you should just call `path.split('.')`.
+Example: To create a `pathSplits`, you should just call `path.split('.')`.

 ## Error class

 `const {TransformationError} = require('express-transformer')`

-- If a transformation has an associated message, the error message is wrapped in an `TransformationError` object instance.
+- If a transformation has an associated message, the error message is wrapped in a `TransformationError` object instance.
 Otherwise, the error thrown by the callback in `.transform(callback)` is thrown.
 - All default plugins use and throw only `TransformationError` error.
 - The error's detailed information can be accessed by `error.info`, which is the `info` object passed to the `.transform()`'s `callback`.